MarieHouillon/2021-10-28-kit/index.md

   - Version Control with Git

 This workshop is primarily destined to the members of the Karlsruhe Institute of Technology, and they will be prioritized for registration until October 1st.
-Employees from other German universities may apply.
+Employees from other German universities may apply after this date.

 {% comment %}